sphinx-toolbox/html-section/README.rst

 The section label ``Contents`` will be hidden with all builders, but the section will still exist in the structure of the document (i.e. a new section will be started, without a label).
-The section content will still be visible.
+The section content will still be visible, and the heading will appear in the table of contents.